flintex/flintex-monkey/README.md

-# flintex-monkey
+# Rogueport

-Script to add a postMessage API to Netflix.

-## Why flintex-monkey?

-Because it's sort of a monkey-patch script, akin to the way GreaseMonkey / TamperMonkey works.
+These are scripts to add postMessage APIs (for controlling an embedded page, such as a media player) for sites that don't already provide an API like this.

+These scripts are then packaged by extensions like https://github.com/rogueport/rogueport-crx for installation in a browser.